 Both the sperm donor and donor sperm recipient remain anonymous to each other, although the recipient may receive some non-identifying information about the donor, such as a description of his physical characteristics and personal interests.
 The recipient is not permitted to know the donor’s unique identifying code.

-Go to the MFS Patient Treatment Information page and download the following infosheet:
+Go to the Midland Fertility Patient Treatment Information page and download the following infosheet:

 - Donating Sperm